 JVC’s Pet Food Pantry/Amazon Wish List

 In the Fall of 2016 we started the Jarrettsville Vet Pet Food Pantry.
 Most of us take for granted the ability to purchase a bag of dog or cat food when we have run out, in fact in many homes we purchase a bag as we are running low so we don’t run out and some of us even have our pet food on autoship.
 If we found ourselves in a position of financial hardship many of us would choose to feed our pets before we feed ourselves….but what if you had to choose between feeding your children and feeding your pet?
-It is estimated that in 2015 12.7% of US households were food insecure.
+It is estimated that in 2023, 13.5% of US households were food insecure.
 What does this equate to?
-17.5 million households.
+18 million households.
 We tend to forget that although we live in a nice area there are those in our community who are not immune from these statistics.
-We wanted to do something to help in our community.
 We assist both those individuals who reach out in need of assistance and also deliver a sizable monthly donation to the Food Ministry Program at Bel Air United Methodist Church thanks to generous donations from our clients and supporters.

 We accept new, unopened bags of dry dog and cat food, canned dog and cat food, dog treats and cat litter.
 Items can be dropped off during normal business hours in our lobby.